artste/testcell/README.md

 identify that `my_function` refers global variable `aaa`.

 **IMPORTANT**: this is *just wrapping your cell* and so it’s still running on your main kernel.
-If you modify variables that has been created outside of this cell (aka: if you have side effects) this will not protect you.
+If you modify variables that have been created outside of this cell (aka: if you have side effects) this will not protect you.